MANU NATIONAL PARK ROUTE

 MANU NATIONAL PARK ROUTE – ACJANACO

-from the highlands, especially from Puno.
-The gravelly soil is poor and unforgiving.
-Millennia of torrential rains
+- The stony soil is poor and not very fertile.
+Millennia of torrential rains have eroded its natural fertility.

 ALTO MADRE DE DIOS